churchofscyence/software-algorithms-and-data-structures/README.md

    ```

-Line 1 only excutes one time so this is O(1) Constant Time Completity
+Line 1 only executes one time so this is O(1) Constant Time Completity

 ## Example Quadratic Time Completity